git-town/git-town/documentation/commands/ship.md

 If you use
-[GitHub's feature to automatically delete head branches](https://help.github.com/en/github/administering-a-repository/managing-the-automatic-deletion-of-branches), set `git-town.delete-remote-branches` to `false` in your local or global Git configuration and Git Town will leave it up to GitHub to delete the remote branch.
+[GitHub's feature to automatically delete head branches](https://help.github.com/en/github/administering-a-repository/managing-the-automatic-deletion-of-branches), set `git-town.ship-delete-remote-branch` to `false` in your local or global Git configuration and Git Town will leave it up to GitHub to delete the remote branch.